[3.11] Melting Nova | 16m DPS, 6k life, acro/phase | Deathless Sirus A8

 Chest - 6L COC setup

 Differently from the original version, in which we had two Ice Nova gems, here we have a third spell on our 6link: Wave of Conviction.
 As we only deal fire damage, Wave of Conviction will always apply fire exposure, increasing all damage dealt for all skills (as we use Avatar of Fire).
-You can also remove Fortify from this setup and place on the mobility setup (commented below).
+You can also remove Fortify from this setup and place it on the mobility setup (commented below), freeing a slot for another spell or support gem you want.

 Mobility + Vaal RF

-If you have "nearby enemies are blinded" on chest, you can drop Flesh and Blood, and it opens some possibilities for mana reservation.
-I replaced it for Arctic Armour for some toughness, but there are some options:
+If you have "nearby enemies are blinded" on chest, you can drop Flesh and Blood.
+This opens some possibilities for its mana reservation.
+I replaced it for Aspect of the Spider for some slow and damage, but there are some options:

 - Arctic Armour